Villanova defeated Stony Brook, 35-6, in its season home opener on September 21, 2013.

 In 2012, Venuto helped Robertson earn national recognition as he became just the fifth Wildcat in school history to rush for 1,000 yards when he ran for 1,021 yards and 14 scores.
 He also completed 152-of-253 for 1,965 yards and 14 touchdowns.
 For his efforts in 2012, Robertson won the Jerry Rice Award which is given to the top freshman in FCS Football.
 In addition, he earned the CAA and ECAC Offensive Rookie of the Year Awards and was a third team All-CAA honoree.

 For his efforts in 2009, Venuto was named a finalist for the National Coordinator of the Year after his offense led the CAA in three different offensive categories, including scoring offense (30.8 ppg.), rushing offense (194.9 yards per game) and passing efficiency (149.9).
 During the 2009 campaign, Venuto led seven players to All-CAA distinction.
 The offensive headliners in 2009 were Matt Szczur who was named the CAA Offensive Player of the Year, and quarterback Chris Whitney who garnered first team All-Conference honors.
-With Robertson being a first team honoree last year, Venuto has now mentored four different signal callers to first team All-League distinction.
+With Robertson being a first team honoree in 2014, Venuto has now mentored four different signal callers to first team All-League distinction.

 Venuto has a wealth of coaching experience.
 Before Villanova, he was the tight ends coach and the head junior varsity coach at Cornell University.
 From 1989-1993, Venuto was the passing game coordinator and receivers coach at Southern Illinois University.
-During the 1988 season, he was the assistant quarterback coach and receivers coach at the University of Illinois.
-Venuto spent three seasons (1985-87) as James Madison's quarterbacks coach and one year (1984) as the linebackers coach at Colby College.
+During the 1988 season, he was the assistant quarterbacks coach and receivers coach at the University of Illinois.
+Venuto spent three seasons (1985-87) as James Madison’s quarterbacks coach and one year (1984) as the linebackers coach at Colby College.
 His coaching career began in 1982, when he was the freshman offensive line and linebacker coach at his alma mater, the University of Delaware.

 While at Delaware, Venuto was a linebacker for the Blue Hens and was a member of the 1979 National Championship team.
 Venuto owns a Bachelor’s Degree in Physical Education from Delaware and a Master’s Degree in Education from James Madison.